Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

     </PPoints>
 ```

-* **PCoordinates** — The _PCoordinates_ element contains three _PDataArray_ elements describing the arrays used to specify ordinates along each axis.
+* **PCoordinates**.
+The _PCoordinates_ element contains three _PDataArray_ elements describing the arrays used to specify ordinates along each axis.
 The data arrays do not actually contain any data.

 ```{code-block} xml
 :force: true